merchise/xotl.tools/docs/source/xoutil/html/html.parser.rst

 This module defines a class HTMLParser which serves as the basis for parsing text files formatted in HTML (HyperText Mark-up Language) and XHTML.

+.. warning:: This module has not being made Python 2.7 and 3.2 compatible.

 .. class:: HTMLParser(strict=True)

    Create a parser instance.
 If strict is True (the default), invalid HTML